 Public Interest Fellowship

-The Office of Public Service and the Office of Career Planning at Marquette University Law School encourage you to explore the rich variety of scholarship and fellowship opportunities open to students pursuing a career in public service.
+The Office of Public Service and the Career Planning Center at Marquette University Law School encourage you to explore the rich variety of scholarship and fellowship opportunities open to students pursuing a career in public service.
 While volunteerism and pro bono engagement during law school is strongly encouraged, scholarship and fellowship funding can assist you to further your public service career goals.
 Developing your interests in public service throughout law school can help you secure the relationships necessary to become a successful post-graduate fellow.